bbc/haskell-workshop/learnYouAHaskellExercises/README.md

 # Learn You A Haskell Exercises

 The exercises are in the `src` directory.
+Each file corresponds to a chapter of [LYAH](http://learnyouahaskell.com/chapters).

+- C2StartingOut.hs
+- C3TypesAndTypeclasses.hs
+- C4SyntaxInFunctions.hs
+- C5Recursion.hs

 ## Running code